hamidgasmi/training.computerscience.cloud.aws/README.md

 	- A route Target can be
 	 	- [ ] An IP @ or
 	 	- [ ] An AWS networking gateway/object: Egress-Only Internet Gateway, Internet Gateway, NAT Gateway, Network Interface, Peering Connection, Transit Gateway, Virtual Private Gateway
+	- VPC Router:
+	 	- [ ] It is a virtual routing device that is in each VPC (fully managed by AWS)
+	 	- [ ] It is highly available, scalable, and controls data entering and leaving the VPC and its subnets

 - Location:
 	- The Router has an interface in every subnet known as the "Subnet+1" address (is it the ENI?)